LoganQiu/Velari/src/data/blog/how-to-add-latex-equations-in-blog-posts.md

 description: Learn how to add LaTeX equations in Astro blog posts using Markdown, KaTeX, and remark/rehype plugins.
 ---

-This document demonstrates how to use LaTeX equations in your Markdown files for AstroPaper.
+This document demonstrates how to use LaTeX equations in your Markdown files for AstroP<kbd>d</kbd>aper.
 LaTeX is a powerful typesetting system often used for mathematical and scientific documents.

+<kbd>⌘</kbd>

 <figure>
   <img